 (2) The unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2020 and six months ended June 30, 2021 were computed using the weighted-average number of shares of common stock outstanding, including the pro forma effect of the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock on the later of January 1, 2020 or the date the equity instruments were issued.
-The unaudited pro forma net loss used in the calculation of unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2020 and six months ended June 30, 2021 include (i) adjustments to the equity-based compensation expense related to certain stock option awards with vesting conditions that are contingent upon the closing of this offering, (ii) adjustments to other expense related to historical fair value adjustments recorded to our warrant liability which is replaced by an equity warrant upon the closing of this offering.
+The unaudited pro forma net loss used in the calculation of unaudited pro forma basic and diluted net loss per share for the year ended December 31, 2020 and six months ended June 30, 2021 include (i) adjustments to the equity-based compensation expense related to certain stock option awards with vesting conditions that are contingent upon the closing of this offering, in the amount of approximately \$61 and \$224 for each period, respectively, (ii) adjustments to other expense related to historical fair value adjustments recorded to our warrant liability which is replaced by an equity warrant upon the closing of this offering, and (iii) adjustments to other expense to record additional expense related to contingent payments payable upon the closing of this offering, excluding any impact from the September 2021 amendment to our loan and security agreement with Pacific Western Bank.
 The unaudited pro forma basic and diluted net loss per share does not include the shares sold in or related proceeds received from this offering.